Impressed with a fiberglass wall covering that you recently came across at a friend’s place?

 Advantex Glass Fiber

 Interestingly, this fiberglass variety offers an intriguing combination of the electrical and mechanical characteristics of E-glass and the acid resistance of ECR glass.
-Advantex fiberglass uses calcium oxide in high amounts, just as ECR glass fiber.
+Advantex fiberglass uses calcium oxide in high amounts, just like ECR glass fiber.

 It also has a higher melting point, which makes it suitable for production processes involving greater thermal fluctuation.
 Plus, the efficient acid resistance on offer makes it suitable for use in structures prone to corrosion.
 This variety even finds use in gas, mining, and oil industries, marine applications, and the power generation industry.